vishalcloudyuga/dcos-docs/1.7/usage/service-discovery/virtual-ip-addresses.md

  - Determining which instance to send traffic to in order to avoid overloading any particular one.
  - Gracefully handling failures to these instances when they happen.

-We are now going to see how easy it is to make use of this feature in DC/OS.
+You are now going to see how easy it is to make use of this feature in DC/OS.

 ## Prerequisites

-- A DC/OS cluster with at least 1 private agent and 1 public agent.
+- A [DC/OS cluster](/docs/1.7/administration/installing) with at least 1 private agent and 1 public agent.
 - The public IP address of your DCOS public agent.

-## Deplyoing our apps
+## Deploying your apps

-Let's begin by deploying our MySQL database.
-Here is a simple JSON definition that we can use to deploy the Docker container `mysql:5.6.12` via Marathon:
+Let's begin by deploying a MySQL database.
+Here is a simple JSON definition that you can use to deploy the Docker container `mysql:5.6.12` by using Marathon:

 ````json
 {